Annapolis Mall: History

 In 2007, the mall completed a $150 million expansion.
 The expansion added an additional 240,000 sqft of retail space featuring 60 new stores such as Pottery Barn and H&M.

 The former Garfinckel's space once housed a two-level Borders Books and Music store which operated during the mid-2000s until its closure in 2011.
 A Forever 21 location opened in the space in 2013.
 On February 22, 2025, Forever 21 announced that they would be closing their location at the mall as part of their Chapter 11 bankruptcy proceedings.
 The store closed on April 29.

 In August 2017, Lord & Taylor announced that they would close their store at Westfield Annapolis.
 In December of that same year, the mall's owner Westfield Group was acquired by French firm Unibail-Rodamco, becoming Unibail-Rodamco-Westfield (URW).
-In January 2020, URW announced that the former Lord & Taylor space would be reconstructed into a “retail district” featuring stores such as The Container Store.
+In January 2020, URW announced that the ground level of the former Lord & Taylor space would be reconstructed into a “retail district” featuring stores such as The Container Store.